Pottinger offers lighter, simpler and cheaper four-rotor rake

 Other similarities between the two include Pottinger’s Toptech Plus gimbal-mounted rotor design, said to promote good surface-following characteristics on undulating ground.

-The newcomer has a basic four-wheel rotor chassis as standard, with a five-wheel version optional, while the more sophisticated model has a more advanced five-wheel bogie axle setup.
+The newbie has a basic four-wheel rotor chassis as standard, with a five-wheel version optional, while the more sophisticated model has an advanced five-wheel bogie axle setup.

 The rotor carriage can be supplemented on both machines by Pottinger’s Multitast castor wheel running ahead of the tines.